knative/client/docs/cmd/kn_plugin_list.md

 ## kn plugin list

-List all visible plugin executables
+List plugins

 ### Synopsis

-List all visible plugin executables.
+List all installed plugins.

-Available plugin files are those that are:
+Available plugins are those that are:
 - executable
-- begin with "kn-
+- begin with "kn-"
-- anywhere on the path specified in Kn's config pluginDir variable, which:
+- Kn's plugin directory ~/.kn/plugins
-  * can be overridden with the --plugin-dir flag
+- Anywhere in the execution $PATH (if lookupInPath config variable is enabled)

 ```
 kn plugin list [flags]